 - This pattern may be seen in lipomas involving nerve

 - Focal fibrous tissue in a lipoma is a fibrolipoma and whereas focal fat in a predominantly fibrous lesion is a sclerotic lipoma

-- This is a circumscribed mass which is composed of mature fat and bone marrow elements
+This is a circumscribed mass that is composed of mature fat and bone marrow elements

 - The fat component usually predominates

 - The most common extra-adrenal site is the pelvis

 - Clinically relevant as it might create ambiguity in the differential diagnosis of adrenal tumors

 - This variant is composed of mature fat and bland, smooth muscle

 - Muscle predominates in most cases